Nevah5/subsurf/README.md

 # Three.js Plane Demo

-A simple Vite project with Three.js that renders a plane with configurable color.
+A simple Vite project with Three.js that renders a stretched plane extending far from the camera.

 ## Features
-- 3D scene with a plane
+- 3D scene with a stretched plane
-- Configurable plane color in config.js
+- Configurable plane width and color in config.js
-- Orbit controls for camera movement
+- Fixed camera angle looking down at the plane

 ## Setup